ForgeRock/forgeops/helm/cmp-platform/README.md

 # cmp-platform - sample composite chart for use with the Quick Start Guide only

 This chart is a simple example that lets you deploy the ForgeRock Identity Platform, and is for use when working through the example in the *DevOps Quick Start Guide* only.

-For all deployments, install individual Helm charts as described in the *DevOps Developer's Guide*.
+For all other deployments, install individual Helm charts as described in the *DevOps Developer's Guide*.